-At California State University, Fresno, the post-master’s clinical nurse specialist certificate is 31 units.
-These certificates are issued by the California Board of Registered Nursing.
+At California State University, Fresno, the post-master’s clinical nurse specialist certificate is 32 units.
 Applicants may receive credit toward the certificates for graduate courses taken previously.
 Typically, the main courses that are requested for credit are the advanced theories and advanced issues courses.
 In order to request a course substitution, the applicant must submit a copy of the course description, objectives, and assignments for review by the graduate coordinator.
 At that time, the course of study will be determined with input from the student and school graduate curriculum committee.
 Students seeking post-master’s certificates are exempt from some coursework and have a shorter program.

 Master of Science Degree Requirements

 Courses.
 Under the direction of the graduate coordinator, each student prepares and submits an individually designed program based on the following: